Brightspace/D2L.Hypermedia.Siren/README.md

 ## Releasing

-1. Merge pull request to master - Appveyor will run on the merge
+1. Merge pull request to master

-2. Go to the Deployments tab in Appveyor

-3. Click New Deployment

-4. Select the NuGet environment

-5. Click Deploy on the build you want to deploy (probably the most recent one)

-6. Verify that the package deployed successfully
+2. Create release in GitHub, with a semver name of the format "v1.2.3"

+3. Appveyor will run on the new tag, and upload the new version to NuGet automatically